trabian/generator-trabian-webapp/README.md

 # generator-trabian-webapp

 This is an application that "does what it says on the tin."
-Use it to generate an instance of trabian-webapp into folder.
+Use it to generate an instance of trabian-webapp into the current directory.
 Generator-trabian-webapp uses [Yeoman](http://yeoman.io) to generate trabian-webapp, so just cloning this repo doesn't do much.

 ## Getting Started